0watcher/desert/README.md

 # 🏜️ desert
-A simple async wrapper for rusqlite that gets rid of, among other things, hardcoding queries.
-It is not complete because I do not support all possible features available in SQLite.
+A simple wrapper for rusqlite that gets rid off hardcoding queries and adds support for asynchronus operations.
+It's not complete because doesn't support all possible features available in sqlite.

 ## Installation
 ```